RESPECTING THE PEOPLE WHO MAKE THE ELECTRONIC PRODUCTS FOR YOU

 More about microprocessor speeds

-A computer having a microprocessor running at a clock speed of 1000MHz does not necessarily make for the fastest machine.
-If two computers are identical in all respects except that one runs at 500MHz and another at 1000MHz, then the 1000MHz is the faster machine.
+A computer having a microprocessor running at a clock speed of 1000MHz (1 GHz) does not necessarily make for the fastest machine.
+If two computers are identical in all respects except one runs at 500MHz and another at 1000MHz, then the 1000MHz is the faster machine.
 However, if the 500MHz machine can process a greater volume of information (i.e. the microprocessor can run, say, a 64-bit processing core instead of 32-bits, such as Motorola's PowerPC G4 microprocessor, or may even come with a dual or quad-core running at the same speed) together with a large and efficient "backside cache", the 500MHz machine will run faster than a 1000MHz machine.

-The only way to test the true speed of a computer is to run "real world" processor intensive tests using a software package like Adobe Photoshop (e.g. try to measure how long it tasks to process a fairly large 30MB CMYK graphic image using a number of different special effect filters).
+The only way to test the true speed of a computer is to run "real world" processor intensive tests using a software package like Adobe Photoshop (e.g. try to measure how long it takes to process a fairly large 200MB CMYK graphic image using a number of different special effect filters).
 Alternatively, and so test other components in the computer system, such as the hard drive's read/write speeds, try running a large application like Microsoft Word 2016 and see how quickly it loads up (now this is a beast to launch and get to the point of seeing a blank Word document).

-In the meantime, Intel improves its microprocessor to the point where 3.06GHz i7 processors are now the most energy efficient, low heat emissions, and fastest processors (changing clock speeds between 2.1 to 4.1 GHz) available on the market.
+Today, Intel has improved its microprocessor to the point where i7 quad-core processors are the most energy efficient, low heat emissions, and fastest processors (changing clock speeds between 2.1 to 4.1 GHz) available on the market.